Champsosaurus

 Champsosaurus is an extinct genus of crocodile-like choristodere reptile, known from the Late Cretaceous and early Paleogene periods of North America and Europe (Campanian–Paleocene).
-The name Champsosaurus is thought to come from champsai, (χαμψαι) said in an Ancient Greek source to be an Egyptian word for "crocodiles", and sauros, (σαύρος) Greek for "lizard".
+The name Champsosaurus is thought to come from champsai (χαμψαι), said in an Ancient Greek source to be an Egyptian word for "crocodiles", and sauros, (σαύρος) Greek for "lizard".
 The morphology of Champsosaurus resembles that of gharials, with a long, elongated snout.
 It was native to freshwater environments where it likely preyed on fish, similar to living gharials.

 History of research

 Champsosaurus was the first member of the Choristodera to be described.
 Champsosaurus was named by Edward Drinker Cope in 1876, from isolated vertebrae found in Late Cretaceous strata of the Judith River Formation on the banks of the Judith River in Fergus County, Montana.
 Cope designated C. annectens as the type species rather than the first named C. profundus due to the larger number of vertebrae he attributed to the species.
 C. annectens was based on 9 isolated vertebral centra (AMNH FR 5696) that were not figured in the paper of which two are now lost.
+The vertebrae are considered undiagnostic to species level, and as such C. annectens is considered a nomen vanum or nomen dubium.
 Cope named several other species between 1876 and 1882, also based on isolated vertebrae.
 Barnum Brown in 1905 described the first complete remains of Champsosaurus, and noted that one of the species attributed to Champsosaurus by Cope in 1876, C. vaccinsulensis actually represented indeterminate plesiosaur remains, and that the vertebrae that Cope used to diagnose his species of Champsosaurus were heavily eroded and the diagnostic features varied substantially along the spinal column, and were not diagnostic to species level, including the remains that Cope attributed to the type species C. annectens.
 The conclusion that C. annectens was undiagnostic was supported by William Parks in 1933.